 - Timing: Should the prospect wait a while before purchasing?

-- Authority: Prospects need to involve other people in the decision.
+- Authority: Do others need to be involved in the decision?

 Emails to Send After Purchase

 An ideal outcome for your business is gaining repeat customers and referrals.
 A great way to do this is by creating experiences that wow every customer.

 Immediately after customers purchase from you, send an email thanking them for their business, but don’t stop there.
 Let them know what will happen next and what their purchase means to you.